 The pension is split equally among all eligible survivors.
-The pension does not cease on the remarriage of a widow.

 Social survivor pension: The pension is set by the government according to different categories of beneficiaries.
 The pension is split equally among all eligible survivors.

 Benefit adjustment: Benefits are adjusted according to the rate of inflation and increases in the average wage.